-Comes in a rainbow of stylish colors and patterns to choose from.
-Made from 90% organic cotton.
-5-toe design allows toes to move naturally.
-Opening on top allows for breathability while still keeping feet fungal free.
-Unisex sizing from x-small to large for perfect fit.
-Made from 90% organic cotton.
+Made with organic cotton and polyester blend.
+Five-toe design allows toes to move naturally.
+Opening on top allows for breathability while still keeping feet fungal-free.
+Unisex sizing from XS to L for a more customized fit.
 Heel stays in place and doesn’t bunch up.
-Grip works for poses where other yoga socks tend to slip.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.